Refrigerator Power Consumption Calculator

 The following inputs are required from your end to calculate the Refrigerator Power Consumption.

-- Rater Power Of The Refrigerator [This data will be available on the product specification sheet or on the product website.
-The BEE star label of refrigerators does not show the rated power information]
+• Rater Power Of The Refrigerator [This data will be available on the product specification sheet or the product website.
+Refrigerators’ BEE star labels do not show the rated power information.

-- Hours Of Operation Per Day [Mostly refrigerators run 24X7.
-However, you can enter your desired hours of operation for your refrigerator]
+• Hours Of Operation Per Day [Mostly refrigerators run 24/7.
+However, you can enter the desired hours of operation for your refrigerator.

-- Electricity Tariff Per Unit [You will get that information from your electricity board or from your last electricity bill]
+• Electricity Tariff Per Unit [You will get that information from your electricity board or your last electricity bill]

 Refrigerator Power Consumption Calculator Outputs